-- First Gas continuously monitors the operation of its larger odorant plants.
-A SCADA alarm will alert system operators to any failure on these assets. - 2.
-As an RPO, First Gas will make an assessmentgather information on of the extent of any deviation and determine which customers may be affected by any likely impact of the failure on the odorant levels of gas at its delivery points.
-For example, depending on the configuration of the transmission system a failure may only affect a particular set of users.
+- 1. First Gas continuously monitors the operation of its larger odorant plants.
+A SCADA alarm will alert system operators to any failure on these assets. - As an RPO, First Gas will make an assessment of the likely impact of the failure on the odorant levels of gas at its delivery points.
+For example, dDepending on the configuration of the transmission system a failure may only affect a particular set of delivery points.

-Experienced operators are likely to assess the severity and likely effect extent of an incident rapidly.
+Experienced operators are likely to assess the severity and likely effect of an incident rapidly.
 Where a more lengthy analysis is required, it may be prudent to issue notices of the event (item 3) and follow up these notices at a later time with advice on when the problem is expected to be resolved.

-- 3.As an RPO, First Gas will advise parties supplied directly from the affected odorised pipeline (NOs and any directly connected consumers) and gas suppliers of the incident, its cause, time, nature and the extent of the deviation, onionits likely effect on the odorant levels of gas at its delivery points, the proposed remedy, and when the problem is expected to be resolved.
-First Gas - 4.
+- 3. As an RPO, First Gas will advise parties supplied directly from the affected odorised pipeline (NOs and any directly connected consumers) and gas suppliers of the incident, its likely effect on the odorant levels of gas at its delivery points, the proposed remedy, and when the problem is expected to be resolved. - 4.
 The terms of gas supply contracts do not generally contain provisions about the notification of events.
-HoweverHowever, if the gas supplier judged that the odorant plant failure was likely to significantly affect a consumer's ability to detect a leak, it would be good practice to notify its customers of this.
+However, if the gas supplier judged that the odorant plant failure was likely to significantly affect a consumer's ability to detect a leak, it would be good practice to notify its customers of this.